If you are new...don't worry we have all been there :)

 Yep!
 That is the beauty of yoga - and green room.
-Classes cater for the students levels with many variations - whether you are unfit or just zapped of energy.
-We will build your strength up and before you know it you will be flowing with the rest of us.
+Classes cater for the students levels with many variations - whether you are unfit, working with an injury or just zapped of energy.
+We offer so many variations to allow you to find what is right for you!

 I have never done yoga before.
 Where should I start?